sysrpl/printing/README.md

-# printing
+# 3D Printable parts

-A collection of 3D printable part
+This git repository is a collection of 3D printable parts.